paulklemm/regression-heatmap-paper/Cover Letter.md

 New Title
 ---------

 We changed the title of the paper.
-It now refers to *population study data* instead of *cohort study data*. *Cohorts* might imply for some experts with background in epidemiology, that the paper focuses on the analysis of multiple time points, as a cohort defines a population, which is analyzed using multiple acquisition cycles.
+It now refers to *population study data* instead of *cohort study data* for the following reason. *Cohorts* might imply for some experts with background in epidemiology, that the paper focuses on the analysis of multiple time points, since a cohort defines a population, which is analyzed using multiple acquisition cycles.

 Regression Metrics
 ------------------

 One large complaint was the focus on R² values only for representing linear regression models.
-Therefore, we reworked this to include a variety of different variables, which put emphasis on different aspects of the data.
+Therefore, we modified this to include a variety of different variables, which put emphasis on different aspects of the data.

 * [Reviewer 1] We added a new select interface element for selecting the regression metric used to colorize the mosaic plot and regression cube.
 It contains the following new metrics:
   * Adjusted R²: This is basically the R² term, but with a penalty term, which leads to lower R² values, if a added dimension contains little entropy w.r.t. the target variable.
   * F-statistic: The f statistic determines how much improvement the independent variables will add to the model compared to them being not considered at all.
 The F-statisic is scaled between 0 and 1 based on the largest f-statistic in a cube slice.
-    * **We did implement a visual comparison of f-statisic, but decided against it**.
-The resulting plot is misleading. f-statistic are based on their degrees of freedom, which are determined by the number of independent features (equal in the cube, which is good) and the number of elements (unequal with very high differences).
+    * **We did implement a visual comparison of f-statisic, but decided to not include it in the paper**.
+The resulting plot is misleading for the following reasons.
+F-statistic values are based on their degrees of freedom, which are determined by the number of independent features (equal in the cube, which is good) and the number of elements (unequal with very high differences).
 The cube would visually compare values, which are inherently not comparable, as many features are sparse.
 We therefore decided to restrict f-statisic as contextual information for each model.
-  * Akaike Information Criterion (AIC), which acts similar as the R² by preferring simpler models based on occams razor.
+  * Akaike Information Criterion (AIC), which acts similar as the R² by preferring simpler models.
   * Adjusted R² and f-statistic are implemented for linear regression models, since they lack a counter part for logistic regression models.
 For those, the standard Nagelkerke R² values are used.
 * [Reviewer 1] The context information for regression models was enhanced according to the suggestions made by the reviewers
   * A scatter plot shows the distribution of the residuals of the model.